Tiger I Panzerkampfwagen VI Ausf.E Sd.Kfz.181 German Heavy Tank Dragon 1/35

 I painted the place where the coating had started peeling off in the gray.

-The cover that concealed red burnt exhaust muffler was painted in rusted color.
+The cover that concealed the red burnt exhaust muffler was painted in rusted color.

 I painted the camouflage uniform to all of the three crews this time.
 I used the Tamiya decal set of insignia and Shinsengumi camouflage decal for their uniform.